uic-vis/project-3-raka-s-team/README.md

 ### Background

 We are analysing data from Divvy bicycle rideshare service in Chicago, IL, USA.
-For this project, we are analysing data from the last week of October 2022 (_24/10/2022 - 30/10/2022_).
-We limit ourselves to this for the purpose of efficiency.
-We believe that this is still sufficient data to derive meaningful knowledge and would be very good practice on designing a working visualisation interface.

-### Domain Questions

-From our [previous project](https://github.com/uic-vis/project-2-raka-s-team), we have already compiled a set of exploratory questions:

-- Q01: Do paid members use more e-bikes than non-paid users?
-- Q02: At which times of the day do UIC students use Divvy bikes the most?
-- Q03: Do people ride faster and farther in the afternoon compared to morning time?

-In this project, we would like to explore new inquiries, relevant to the ones fom the previous project.

-- Q04: Do most people ride towards the city centre in the mornings and away in afternoons?
-- Q05: Which communities have more Divvy members than casual riders?

-**Q04** was inspired from the previous findings of **Q03**.
-We showed that there are more rides in the afternoon compared to morning time.
-We want to extend this to analyse the spatial ements of this inquiry.
-Among those morning and afternoon rides, we believe that most of the morning rides are people going to work, to the city centre.
-Afternoon rides (which are more popular) are ones where people will go away from the city centre.

-**Q05** explores our thoughts on the socio-economic aspect of Divvy users.
-We think that the communities which are higher up in the socio-economic ladder have more people who are Divvy members (who subscribe to the $120/year fee).
-We wanted to know if this is true, hoping to create a ranking of the communities' divvy membership rates.
-This inquiry is an extension from the results of **Q01**.
+Both of us are regular uses of the service, which adds to our familiarity and interest on working with their data.

 ### Dataset Description

-TODO: Mention columns, attribute types, etc.

-Don't forget this now... 🤦‍♂️

-### Data Questions

-- QXX: How do _e-bike and normal bike ridership_ ratios differ for each _membership type_?
-- QXX: Given a _region_ in Chicago, how does the _number of all Divvy rides_ change for each _hour of the day_?
-- QXX: Given a _time of the day_, how do _distance_ and _duration_ of trips compare for both _types of bikes_?
+The dataset we are handling spans from 24/10/2022 through 30/10/2022, which is only one week of data.
+This is _~85000_ rows.
+We believe that even though this is little, it's still sufficient to gather meaningful knowledge from the visualisations created from the data.
+We wanted to at least make sure we get all the days in the week, so that we can compare between the days.

 ### Interface Design